pabile/Pabile-Keyboards/firmware_precompiled/zmk/readme.md

-These were written for [nrfmicro](https://github.com/joric/nrfmicro/).
+Unless specified in the filename, firmware in this folder is for [nrfmicro](https://github.com/joric/nrfmicro/) microcontrollers.
 Check configurations and compatibility before using with other controllers.